What's New 2005

 Two obvious and huge advantages of the digital capture over film are the ability to immediately review results and a significantly faster workflow.
 With digital files all post–processing can be finished literally within a couple of hours upon your return from a trip; with film, you have to go to a lab and then scan.
 It is great if your favourite pro lab is near where you live and you also own a dedicated film scanner.
 In my case, however, I have to go to two different places to process film and then scan it.
 Hopefully I will be able to acquire a medium format scanner before too long, which will significantly speed up my film workflow.

-The point of the little chit–chat above is that all digital files from the recent trips were processed a long time ago—I have posted one of the photographs here.
+The point of the little chit–chat above is that all digital files from the recent trips were processed a long time ago.
 On the other hand, while my slides have already returned from the lab (nothing beats viewing 6X6 Velvia transparencies on a light–table!) scanning is going to take a little bit longer.
 Obviously, digital convenience goes a long way.
 That said, though, I have to emphasize that I do not intend stopping using slide film for my important and art work.

 June 20th, 2005